swseighman/Java-Perf-Grafana/ComputeConfiguration.md

 ```

 #### Installing Prometheus

+Prometheus is an open-source systems monitoring and alerting toolkit.
+Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded.

 Download the [latest release](https://prometheus.io/download/) of Prometheus for your platform, then extract it (in this example, the file was extracted in `/opt`):